Corollarium/validarium/README.md

 Licensed under the MIT license.

-Some ideas and code borrowed from jquery-validate (https://github.com/jzaefferer/jquery-validation/).
+Some ideas and code borrowed from [jquery-validate](https://github.com/jzaefferer/jquery-validation/).

 ## Getting Started